kasper-piskorski/docs/pages/documentation/7-examples/SQL-migration.md

 We run a few queries in the example to prove that the data has been migrated.
 After running the example, you should be able to answer the following questions (see the bottom of the page for answers - but please don't peek until you've tried it!):

-+ What are the Types in the World Grakn graph?
++ What are the Types in the World graph in Grakn?
 + How many countries are in the world?
 + How may cities are in the world?
 + What are the cities in Niger?